 OSCE monitoring on line of contact of Azerbaijani, Armenian troops ends without incident

-The ceasefire monitoring on the contact line between the Azerbaijani and Armenian troops, in the direction of Azerbaijan’s Khojavand district, held in accordance with the mandate of personal representative of the OSCE chairperson-in-office on June 4, ended without incidents, Trend reports referring to Azerbaijani Defense Ministry.
+The ceasefire monitoring on the contact line between the Azerbaijani and Armenian troops, in the direction of Azerbaijan’s Fuzuli district, held in accordance with the mandate of personal representative of the OSCE chairperson-in-office on July 25, ended without incidents, Trend reports on Aug.
+6 referring to Azerbaijani Defense Ministry.

-Personal Representative of the OSCE Chairman-in-Office Andrzej Kasprzyk, his field assistants Ognjen Jovic and Simon Tiller carried out the monitoring on the territory of Azerbaijan.
+Personal Representative of the OSCE Chairperson-in-Office Andrzej Kasprzyk, his field assistants Mihail Olaru and Simon Tiller carried out the monitoring exercise from the territory of Azerbaijan.

-Personal Representative's field assistants Mihail Olaru and Martin Schuster carried out the monitoring on the territory of the Republic of Azerbaijan occupied and controlled by the armed forces of Armenia.
+Personal Representative's field assistants Ghenadie Petrica and Ognjen Jovic carried out the monitoring exercise on the territory of the Republic of Azerbaijan occupied and controlled by the armed forces of Armenia.